Omega-Who/Omegas-Labyrinth/README.md

 # Omega's Labyrinth
 The first project made for my CS 162 Class!<br>
-I plan to continue adding to this until around early-mid March or until I decide im done with this project and move onto a new one!
+I plan to continue adding to this until around early-mid March or until I decide I'm done with this project and move onto a new one!

 **HOW TO INSTALL:**

-Installation is simple, first you need to install the latest version of Python at the time of writing this being 3.10.2<br>
+Installation is simple, first you need to install the latest version of [Python](https://www.python.org/downloads/) at the time of writing this being 3.10.2<br>
 After you install Python open a Command Prompt window and redirect commands to this folder. <br>
 Once that is done type 'pip install -r requirements.txt' to download the needed packages.<br>
 To launch the game you will need to open up a Powershell, Python Shell, or Command Promt then change to the games directory; then type in 'python main.py' to finally play the game!